Jews revive annual pilgrimage to Africa's oldest synagogue

 DJERBA, Tunisia Africa's oldest synagogue is playing host to that rarity in the Arab world - a religious gathering of hundreds of Jews drawn from Europe and Israel.

-Guarded by armed Tunisian police, Jewish revellers chant and dance in a three-day pilgrimage to the El Ghriba synagogue at an island resort 500 km south of Tunis.
+Guarded by armed Tunisian police, Jewish revelers chant and dance in a three-day pilgrimage to the El Ghriba synagogue at an island resort 500 km south of Tunis.

 In 2002 militants linked to al Qaeda attacked the synagogue with a truck bomb killing 21 Western tourists.
 Security for this year's pilgrimage is tight, with hundreds of police on duty.